pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 >
 > To learn how to back up and restore TiDB Cloud Dedicated cluster data, see [Back Up and Restore TiDB Cloud Dedicated Data](/tidb-cloud/backup-and-restore.md).

-## Automatic Backup
+## Automatic Backups

-Automatic backups will be scheduled for your TiDB Cloud Serverless clusters according to the backup setting, which can reduce your loss in extreme disaster situations.
+Automatic backups will back up your cluster data automatically, and you can restore your data from the backup snapshot to reduce your loss in extreme disaster situations.

 ### Learn about the backup setting

-The Automatic backups will be controlled by the backup setting, which is different for free clusters and scalable clusters:
+Automatic backups is controlled by the backup setting, which is different for free clusters and scalable clusters:

 | backup setting   | free cluster | scalable cluster |
 |------------------|--------------|------------------|